Olivia Munn

 Biography

-Best known for her brilliant work across three seasons of Aaron Sorkin’s The Newsroom, Olivia Munn also starred in such iconoclastic films as Magic Mike, The Predator, X-Men: Apocalypse, and Office Christmas Party.
-She began her career as the breakout star of Attack of the Show on the gaming network G4 in 2006.
-Munn was then hired as the first East Asian Correspondent on The Daily Show with Jon Stewart and appeared on the show for two Emmy-winning seasons.
+Best known for her brilliant work across three seasons of Aaron Sorkin’s The Newsroom and her time on The Daily Show with Jon Stewart, Olivia Munn also starred in such iconoclastic films as Magic Mike, The Predator, X-Men: Apocalypse and Office Christmas Party.

 Olivia Munn was an early and active Silence Breaker in the #MeToo movement.
 She exposed predatory behavior in Hollywood and championed other victims who came forward to share their stories.
 For her efforts to shed light on abusers and give voice to victims, Munn was honored by the United Nations Foundation.

-Olivia lives with her husband, comedian John Mulaney, and their two-year-old son.
-The three of them laugh all day long.
+Olivia lives with her husband, comedian John Mulaney, their three-year-old son and one-year-old daughter.
+The four of them laugh all day long.